Up to 1 year in jail, Dh10,000 fine: UAE authority issues reminder of penalties for assault

 Says will support the UAE's ambitious goal to make COP28 the most inclusive ever

-The UAE's Public Prosecution took to X (formerly Twitter) to remind residents of the penalties they could face on assaulting someone.
+A strong legal system protects the rights of citizens and residents online and offline.

+Assaulting a person in the UAE could attract a hefty fine and a strict punishment, authorities have implied in a post on X (formerly Twitter).

-The authority shared two possible cases of assault and their legal repercussions.
+The UAE's Public Prosecution shared two possible cases of assault and their legal repercussions.

 First, anyone who assaults the "physical integrity of another by any means and causes the assault to result in their illness or incapacity for personal work for a period exceeding twenty days" will be subject to a fine and be sentenced to jail.